Tiger Oak Media's Seattle office is hiring!

 Seattle Magazine Editorial Internship

-Seattle magazine is currently seeking interns for 6-month terms, the next openings are in spring 2015.
-We review applications on a rolling basis, so applicants can apply at any time: Download the application and email it, along with resume and samples of published work, to managing editor Lisa Wogan, firstname.lastname@example.org.
+Seattle magazine is accepting applications now for internships to begin in February.
+The deadline to apply is 2/1/2020.
+Download the application and email it, along with resume and samples of published work, to Chelsea Lin at firstname.lastname@example.org.

 Our interns gain hands-on experience working closely with top editors in an environment that is creative and collaborative.
 As an intern, you will be an integral part of the team responsible for producing this premier monthly publication and its website.
 Unpaid internships require a commitment of four hours a day, five days a week for six months.
 Morning and afternoon shifts are available.
 All editorial interns provide invaluable support for our print magazine and the magazine’s website.

 Enduring enthusiasm, curiosity and a love of the written word are essential prerequisites for the position.
 You will be called upon regularly to use your excellent verbal communication and research skills.
 Interns should have an interest in learning the basic tools of the web, including content management systems, working and researching on the Internet, blogging, SEO and social media.
 All interns can pitch ideas for the blog and if accepted will work with an editor to write them, craft headlines to SEO standards and learn more about the digital aspects of publishing.